Win or Lose (miniseries): Music

+Cancelled follow-up

+A follow-up television series was in development, but it was quietly cancelled.

 Release

 Win or Lose was initially announced to premiere on Disney+ in December 2023.
 However, on November 15, 2023, it was announced that the series was delayed to 2024.
 The series was then slated to premiere on December 6, 2024, before being delayed again to February 19, 2025, swapping release dates with fellow Pixar series Dream Productions.
 The series consisted of eight episodes, which were released on a two episodes a week basis until March 12, 2025.
 On March 7, 2025, the first episode "Coach's Kid" was uploaded to Pixar's YouTube channel.

 Marketing

 On November 12, 2021, during Pixar's special for 2021's Disney+ Day, the first look at the concept art was revealed, offering a sneak peek at some of the characters featured in the series.
 It received mostly positive response from Pixar fans.
 On September 9, 2022, during the 2022 D23 Expo, Hobson and Yates presented a first look at the series.
 On June 16, 2023, footage of an episode initially titled "Vanessa: The Cool Mom" (retitled "Pickle") was shown at the Annecy International Animation Film Festival.
 A teaser trailer was released on August 9, 2024, while the official trailer was released on January 16, 2025.